-- Juice from Sauerkraut or Cultured Veggies: Use about 1/3 cup fresh live juice to ferment the batch with.
+- Juice from Sauerkraut or Cultured Veggies: Use about 1/3 cup fresh live juice to ferment the batch.
 This juice also has an effect on the flavor.
 Don’t use juice from pasteurized sauerkraut or kimchi as it is not living.

 - Secure the lid, and cover the jar with a light towel to keep out the light.
-Set in cool dry place to ferment for 1 week and then decant.
+Set in a cool dry place to ferment for 1 week and then decant.

 - Once decanted, leave the beets and flavorings in the jar and make another batch by filling the jar with water, salt, and about 1/2 cup of the batch you just decanted.
 This will serve as your fermenting agent this time around.
 I have found that my second batch is always weaker, but always good!